acep-aedg/aedg-american-community-survey/README.md

-This repository contains code and config files used to fetch and combine data from the US Census API for use in the Alaska Energy Data Gateway.
+This repository contains code and config files used to fetch and combine American Community Survey data for use in the Alaska Energy Data Gateway.